-- The final determination of the investigation; - Remedies the District will make available to the student; and - The sanctions, if any, imposed on the alleged harasser relevant to the student.
+- The final determination of the investigation; - · Remedies the District will make available to the student; and - The sanctions, if any, imposed on the alleged harasser relevant to the student.

-Following the completion of an investigation of a complaint, the District will inform the parents/legal guardian/other responsible adult of the student, or the student if over the age of eighteen (18), who was accused of sexual harassment in the complaint:
+Following the completion of an investigation of a complaint, the District will inform the parents/legal guardian/other responsible adult of the student, or the student if over the age of eighteen (18), who was accused of sex-based harassment in the complaint:

-- The final determination of the investigation; and - The sanctions, if any, the District intends to impose on the student.
+The final determination of the investigation; and

+The sanctions, if any, the District intends to impose on the student.

-It shall be a violation of this policy for any student to be subjected to, or to subject another person to, sexual harassment.
-Following an investigation, any student who is found by the evidence to more likely than not have engaged in sexual harassment will be subject to disciplinary action up to, and including, expulsion.
+It shall be a violation of this policy for any student to be subjected to, or to subject another person to, sex-based harassment.
+Following an investigation, any student who is found by the evidence to more likely than not have engaged in sex-based harassment will be subject to disciplinary action up to, and including, expulsion.

-Students who knowingly fabricate allegations of sexual harassment shall be subject to disciplinary action up to and including expulsion.
+Students who knowingly fabricate allegations of sex-based harassment shall be subject to disciplinary action up to and including expulsion.

-Individuals who withhold information, purposely provide inaccurate facts, or otherwise hinder an investigation of sexual harassment shall be subject to disciplinary action up to and including expulsion.
+Individuals who withhold information, purposely provide inaccurate facts, or otherwise hinder an investigation of sex-based harassment shall be subject to disciplinary action up to and including expulsion.